pbattican/jck/RULES.md

 * **_You may not justify manually!!!!!_**
 * **Germany** and the **Commune of France** may only declare war on each other after June 14th, 1939 to start **“The Second Weltkrieg”**
 * Your faction must take all possible land unless specified in the nation specific rules.
-* In a peace deal, you may not annex territory occupied by foreign troops.
 * It is forbidden to give Military and naval access to any nation which is not either 1) a member of your faction, or 2) is facing the same faction in a war as you
-* You may not annex or puppet **Legation Cities** through influence decisions

 ## Division Rules